About the Journal

 The scientific legal journal The Critique of Law.
 Independent Legal Studies (ISSN 2080-1084, eISSN 2450-7938) is issued since 2009.

-Papers in English and Polish are accepted, as well as in French, German, Spanish, Italian.
+Papers in English and Polish are accepted.
 The main version of the journal is the electronic one.

 All papers published in The Critique of Law.
 Independent Legal Studies are available online for free to all users immediately upon publication (Open Access).
 No author is charged for publishing an article (APCs).